Connected TV Statistics: Key Trends, Audience Insights, and Advertising Opportunities

 Campaign optimization tips

 CTV campaigns can be optimized in-flight using the same metrics that drive digital performance campaigns.
-Advertisers can track impression delivery, completion rates, and cost per completed view in real time, shifting budget toward the best-performing platforms or creatives.
+Advertisers can track impression delivery, completion rates, and cost per completed view in real time, moving budget toward the best-performing platforms or creatives.

 Interactive ad formats—such as QR codes or overlays—can be tested alongside standard video ads to measure engagement impact.